olemathias/techonline-servers/doc/readme.md

 - The log /var/log/syslog is generaly a good start when something is not working.

 Options you will need:
-- domain-name
+- domain-name (use the one provided)
-- domain-name-servers
+- domain-name-servers (this must be your own server, the ip at ens19)
 - default-lease-time
 - max-lease-time
 - authoritative
 - subnet
   - routers

-You are free to configure others if you would like.
+You are free to configure other options if you would like.

 ## 3.2 DNS
 First it can be usefull to know the dirrfrenct between a Recursor and Authoritative nameserver.
 All DNS servers fall into one of four categories: Recursive resolvers, root nameservers, TLD nameservers, and authoritative nameservers.